 What is Computer Science (CS) Anyway?

 Ever wondered what the best way to solve a Rubik’s cube or a sudoku puzzle is?
-Computer Scientists love puzzles like these, and other such logical thinking tasks.
-The ultimate embodiment of logical thinking is the computer.
+Computer Scientists love puzzles logical thinking tasks like these-after all, the ultimate embodiment of logical thinking is the computer.
 So whilst the subject is called ‘Computer Science’, it involves much more than just computers or ‘IT’.
 (It’s a bit like calling English ‘writing science’: there’s so much more to English than writing.)

 And don’t be fooled into thinking CS is meant for geeks who want to sit at a computer, programming in a darkened room for the rest of their lives.
 CS at Cambridge is for people who want to understand how the modern world works, and who want to influence it in the future.
 The skills we teach are in such demand that our graduates are spoilt for choice when it comes to job offers from local and global industry.
 Starting salaries are high, opportunities in a range of industries are plentiful, and we have more than our fair share of entrepreneurs in our midst!